scroll-tech/zktrie/docs/zktrie.md

 When we insert a new leaf node to the existing zkTrie, there could be two cases illustrated in the Figure 2.

 1. When traversing the path of the node key, it reaches an empty node (Figure 2(b)).
 In this case, we just need to replace this empty node by this leaf node and backtrace the path to update the merkle hash of parent nodes till the root.
 2. When traversing the path of the node key, it reaches another leaf node `b` (Figure 2(c)).
-In this case, we need to push down the existing leaf node `b` until the next bit in the node keys of two leaf nodes differ.
+In this case, we need to push down the existing leaf node `b` until the next bit in the node keys of two leaf nodes differs.
 At each push-down step, we need to insert an empty sibling node when necessary.
-When we reaches the level that the bits differ, we then place two leaf nodes `b` and `c` as the left child and the right child depending on their bits.
+When we reach the level where the bits differ, we then place two leaf nodes `b` and `c` as the left child and the right child depending on their bits.
 At last, we backtrace the path and update the merkle hash of all parent nodes.

 ### 4.2 Deletion